Royal Icing for Sugar Skulls

 The proper way to use pastry bags is with different shaped tips which connect to the bags via a coupler.
 Tips are great if you want to make extra fine lines or interesting shapes.
 They're not terribly expensive, but if you're on a budget you can do without them.

 I have a few tips that I use for fine details, but I mostly use pastry bags without tips.
 I just cut off the bottom of the pastry bag to reveal a small hole and that performs well.
 Unless you have experience with cake decorating or intend to create very intricate designs, you can get away with using pastry bags on their own.

 Pastry bags are easy to use, but there are a few techniques that will help you avoid making a mess.
 Before filling your pastry bag with icing, make a large cuff (using up to half the length of the bag) and grip the bag under the cuff (see image on left).
+By “cuff” I basically mean you’re folding the open top part of the bag over on top of itself to allow easier access to the bottom, narrow part of the bag.
 This technique allows you to keep the opening wide and to use your hand to squeeze the icing off the spoon.
 It also saves a lot of mess because the cuff stays clean.
 Unfold the cuff and squeeze the icing down towards the tip, then twist the top just above the icing and tie off with a rubber band.

 You can make your own pastry bags

 If you'd like to avoid buying pastry bags you can always make your own.

 It's quite easy to use a zip-lock freezer bag or sandwich bag as a pastry bag.
 Push one corner into the bottom of a large cup and make a cuff by folding the top part of the bag over the sides of the cup, which makes it easier to spoon in the icing.